omega-coder/Blog-hugo/content/post/angstromctf-2019-no-sequels-and-no-sequels2-web-writeup.md

 Let's see the solution for NoSEQUELS 2

-if we copy the last token we got after sending the json payload, we can now request **`/site`** (using a GET request of course) and we are presented with the following page.
+If we copy the last token we got after sending the json payload, we can now request **`/site`** (using a GET request of course) and we are presented with the following page.

 ![site_page](https://res.cloudinary.com/https-omega-coder-github-io/image/upload/v1556487393/1_zD92g6-1Z1HnRlHcfkrbBg.png)